 The Norwegian Directorate of Elections bears operational responsibility at the state level for preparing for and conducting parliamentary, municipal and county council elections, as well as for direct elections to district councils.
 The directorate also assists the Sami Parliament and Longyearbyen with conducting their elections.
 The role of the Norwegian Directorate of Elections is to advise municipalities and county authorities on the rules, systems, and procedures, and to inform votes when, where, and how they can vote.
 Together with the municipalities, the directorate ensures voters receive both general and local information.
 The Norwegian Directorate of Elections also offers assistance to, and services for, the municipalities and county authorities designed to help ensure that elections are conducted properly and securely.

-The Ministry of Local Government and Modernisation bears responsibility for the electoral system and electoral rules, as well as overarching responsibility for the conduct of elections in Norway.
+The Ministry of Local Government and Regional Development bears responsibility for the electoral system and electoral rules, as well as overarching responsibility for the conduct of elections in Norway.
 The ministry also defines the framework for conducting elections and the development of the electoral system, such as approving trials.
 The ministry is the final appeals body for local elections and prepares appeals processes for parliamentary elections.
 The Norwegian Directorate of Elections is an agency of the ministry.

 The national electoral committee is appointed by the King in Council prior to each parliamentary election.
 The national electoral committee performs important duties relating to verifying and approving parliamentary elections.
 In 2017, it consisted of eight members, each with a substitute, with one member from each party that held a seat in the Storting at the time.